Stinky tofu: History

 According to a Chinese legend, a scholar named Wang Zhihe (王致和) hailing from Huang Shan in Anhui Province invented stinky tofu during the Qing dynasty.
 After failing the imperial examination, Wang stayed in Beijing and relied on selling tofu to make a living.
 One day, having a huge quantity of unsold tofu on his hands, he cut the tofu into small cubes and put them into an earthen jar.
 In a legend, Wang Zhihe also wrote a poem titled "Stinky Tofu, National Fragrance."

 The stinky tofu that Wang Zhihe invented gained popularity and was later served at the imperial Qing Dynasty palace.
 The dish has now become extremely popular in Taiwan.

 Chemical analysis

 A 2012 chemical analysis found 39 volatile organic compounds that contributed to the unique smell and taste of fermented stinky tofu.
 The main volatile compound was indole, which has an intense fecal odor, followed by dimethyl trisulfide, phenol, dimethyl disulfide and dimethyl tetrasulfide.

+Health and odor issues

-Nevertheless, there have been reported cases of food scandals in China where stinky tofu is made with dead snails, fecal matter and rancid meat for odour enhancement.
+In China, there have been reported cases of food scandals where stinky tofu is made with dead snails, fecal matter and rancid meat for odour enhancement.
 People who have consumed it reportedly became ill and required hospitalization.

 In the town of Pingyao, China, authorities have taken strict enforcement actions against those who sell and consume stinky tofu, due to multiple complaints from tourists and negative traits associated with stinky tofu caused by the unpleasant odour of stinky tofu, as well as possible food poisoning caused by the consumption of ill-prepared stinky tofu.